Rockmen Guardians

-The Rockmen Guardians are a group of sculptures located in Rockford, Illinois, United States, south of the Sinnissippi greenhouse on the west side of the Rock River recreation path.
-There are four figures composed of granite and cement.
+The Rockmen Guardians (also known as the Four Rock Guardians) are a group of sculptures located in Rockford, Illinois, United States, south of the Sinnissippi greenhouse on the west side of the Rock River recreation path.
+There are four figures composed of granite rocks and cement, depicting larger-than-life male warriors in armor.
 The artist is Terese Agnew of Milwaukee, Wisconsin.